alex-gamero/100-days-of-code/r2-log.md

 Today I had to work, but in the morning I had time to finish the first part of a BI group project.

 ### R2D21
-Today I had classes, an easy lab, and a class that discussed testing cases in the industry, which was quite interesting.
+Today I had classes, an easy lab, and a class that discussed testing cases in the industry, which was quite interesting

+### R2D22
+Today I had an OOP demo with design patterns, it went pretty well, at home I was able to review network programming.